team-checkr/fsharp-starter/README.md

 ## First steps

-Open the repository in your code editor, and navitage to [`Calc.fs`](Calc.fs).
+Open the repository in your code editor, and navitage to [`Calculator.fs`](Calculator.fs).
 This file contains the starting point for implementing the simple arithmetic calculator.

 The first place to look is at the `analysis` function: